jwrightmedia/shibui/README.md

 # shibui
 ---

 Shibui is a partial port of the theme created by *Underscores.me*.
-Their wonderful bare bones theme has served me well as a custom theme, for many years.
-To help speed up my process of project setup, this repo contains my most modified files, to save me time during project setup.
+Their wonderful bare-bones theme has served me well as a custom theme, for many years.
+To help speed up my process of project setup, this repo contains my most modified files, to save me time during the project setup.
 Probably someday I'll make this automated, but I think any developer knows how you are always changing, tweaking, and rebuilding...and the rent is just too damn high, sometimes.

 In Japanese, Shibui is a term meaning a particular aesthetic of simple, subtle, and unobtrusive beauty.
 For more information, please research Wabi Sabi, if you wish to know more.